 Learn to work with Brick, Stone and Concrete

-- different types of materials and techniques used to create buildings, interior and exterior building features and landscape features.
+- Find out about different types of materials and techniques used to create buildings, interior and exterior building features, and landscape features.

-- a course for involved with property management, maintenance or construction.
+- This is a course for people involved with property management, maintenance or construction.

-- relating to commercial and residential construction, as well as landscape construction.
+- It is relative to commercial and residential construction, as well as landscape construction.

 There are 9 lessons in this course: